shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ### Add the VPC to your S3 bucket policy

-In order for the S3 proxy to communicate with your S3 bucket your bucket policy must allow access from the S3 proxy's VPC.
+In order for the S3 VPC endpoint to communicate with your S3 bucket your bucket policy must allow access from the S3 endpoint's VPC.
 You can find instructions on how to configure the policy in the [Fine Tuning](./tuning.md#s3-bucket-policy) step.

 ## Validation

-### Test the S3 PrivateLink
+### Test the S3 VPC endpoint

 Use the endpoint URL to list objects in your bucket using AWS CLI.
 In the following example, replace the VPC endpoint ID `vpce-1a2b3c4d-5e6f.s3.us-east-1.vpce.amazonaws.com` and bucket name `my-bucket` with appropriate information.